 Step 1.
 Establish your direct mail marketing goals

-Before you do anything it is important to decide what you want to gain from a direct mail marketing campaign.
+Before you do anything, it is important to decide what you want to gain from your direct mail marketing campaign.
+Are you looking to acquire a residential mailing list, send flyers out to neighborhoods, saturate an area with your brand?
 Once you have set a goal like, generate more leads, engage with an underexposed local market, or promote a sale, then you can decide if EDDM is right for your business.

 Step 2.
 Design your mail pieces and have them printed in accordance with USPS guidelines

-Developing your mail pieces is very important when using EDDM.
-The USPS has very stringent size requirements that allow them to process your EDDM order quickly.
-Your mail-piece must be taller than 6.125” or longer than 11.5” and smaller than 12”x15”.
-The USPS has specific guidelines about what areas of your mail-pieces must remain blank which you can find here.
+When developing your EDDM mail pieces, it is very important that you follow the USPS printing guidelines.
+The USPS has very stringent direct mail size requirements which means you need to follow the EDDM requirements very closely to allow the USPS to process your EDDM order quickly.
+The USPS EDDM printing regulations require that mail-pieces are taller than 6.125” or longer than 11.5” and smaller than 12”x15”.
+For example, USPS postcard printing guidelines for EDDM require your postcard to be at least 6.25”x9”.
+The USPS has specific guidelines about what areas of your mail pieces must remain blank which you can find here or you can use an EDDM printing template provided by your EDDM printer.

 Once you have created the artwork for your mail piece you will need to have them printed.
-When choosing a printer consider one that is a EDDM Provider.
-Also, speaking with a customer service representative is a good idea to make sure that EDDM is the right solution for your goal and that you are getting the best deal possible.
+When choosing a printer consider one that is a full service EDDM provider.
+Also, speaking with an EDDM customer service representative is a good idea to make sure that EDDM is the right solution for your goals and that you are getting the best deal possible.

 Step 3.
 Choose your mail routes

-When choosing your mailing routes do your research.
-The USPS’s EDDM Mail Carrier Route Map is a powerful tool to help you choose the best carrier routes for your marketing goals.
+When choosing your EDDM mailing routes do your research.
+The Conquest EDDM Map Tool or the USPS’s EDDM Mail Carrier Route Map is a powerful tool to help you choose the best carrier routes for your EDDM marketing goals.

 Remember, you may also target census demographics within your carrier route.
-Doing so can help narrow down potential customers and help you save money on mailing cost by weeding out routes you feel may not be interested in your business.
+Doing so can help narrow down potential customers and help you save money on mailing costs by weeding out routes you feel may not be as interested in your business.

 EDDM Retail vs EDDM BMEU Provider

-Once you have your mail-pieces ready to go, it’s time to decide if you want to handle your EDDM yourself or have a provider do all the work for you.
+Once you have your EDDM mailers ready to go, it’s time to decide if you want to handle your EDDM yourself or have a provider do all the work for you.

-More often than not, having your printer take care of your EDDM preparation for you will save your business time and money.
-Be sure to speak with a customer service representative at your printer to be sure that you are making the most of your marketing dollar.
+Most often, having your printer take care of your EDDM preparation for you will save your business time and money.
+Be sure to speak with a customer service representative at your printer to be sure you are making the most of your marketing dollar.

-If you choose EDDM Retail you will need to separate your mail-pieces into 100 piece bundles with your EDDM slips on top.
+If you choose EDDM Retail, you will need to separate your mailers into 100-piece bundles with your EDDM mailing slips on top.
 You will then need to deliver those bundles to the post offices that are responsible for the carrier routes you have selected.
-This may require you to travel to several different post offices and if you are targeting a wide area, could take a considerable amount of travel time and expense.
-For more details on EDDM Retail visit the USPS EDDM website.
+This may require you to travel to several different post offices and if you are targeting a wide area, could take a considerable amount of travel time and expense which is one reason many businesses turn to BMEU instead.
+For more details on EDDM Retail, visit the USPS EDDM website.

 EDDM is a fantastic way to reach potential customers simply and affordably.
-It may take a little work to make sure that you qualify for the cost savings, but with some planning, EDDM can help you achieve your marketing goals.
+And with a little planning, EDDM can help you achieve your marketing goals.

 Learn More About EDDM